Creator! You who give life to all things and who has made men that they may live happy and multiply.

 It would be so easy to bypass the deli offerings and dig right into the desserts, but to do so would mean missing out on some pretty terrific sandwich options.
 It did my heart good not to see “proudly offering Boar’s Head products” displayed anywhere.
 There’s nothing wrong with Boar’s Head products, but because they’re so ubiquitous, there aren’t as many sandwich surprises in the Duke City as there otherwise might be with a greater variety of (or better still, homemade) cold cuts, cheeses and condiments.

-Sara’s Pastries & Deli is open for breakfast and lunch Monday through Saturday from 7:00AM to 4:30PM.
+Sara’s Pastries & Deli is open for breakfast and lunch Monday through Friday from 7:00AM to 4:30PM.
 Sara’s is a restaurant which does Peru proud!
-You’ve read it here first–Sara’s will quickly ascend the ranks as one of Albuquerque’s very best dining and dessert destinations.
+Among savvy diners, Sara’s has ascended the ranks to the rarefied air of one of Albuquerque’s very best dining and dessert destinations.

 Sara’s Pastries & Deli